 Methamphetamine overdose represents a serious medical emergency that can happen to anyone using the drug, regardless of experience level or frequency of use.

 Methamphetamine overdose occurs when someone takes enough of the drug to produce life-threatening symptoms or death.
 The risk of overdose increases significantly with several factors.
 Using meth in combination with other substances, particularly opioids, alcohol, or other stimulants, dramatically elevates danger levels.
 Individuals with underlying heart conditions, high blood pressure, or mental health disorders face heightened vulnerability.
 Tolerance can create a false sense of safety, leading users to take increasingly dangerous amounts.
-The unpredictable purity and composition of street meth adds another layer of risk, as users cannot know the actual dose they’re consuming.
+The unpredictable purity and composition of street meth add another layer of risk, as users cannot know the actual dose they’re consuming.

 What is Overamping?

 Overamping, or overamphetamine syndrome, occurs when someone takes too much methamphetamine, causing intense physical and psychological distress without reaching fatal overdose levels.
 Symptoms include extreme anxiety, paranoia, rapid heartbeat, overheating, muscle tension, and jaw clenching.
-While not immediately life-threatening like an overdose, overamping is dangerous and can escalate to amedical emergency requiring professional intervention.
+While not immediately life-threatening like an overdose, overamping is dangerous and can escalate to a medical emergency requiring professional intervention.

 Recognizing Overdose Symptoms